curedao/docs/constitution/6-tokenomics.md

 ### Token Supply and Distribution

+#### Option 1: Token Supply in Proportion to Current Risk Allocation

+Imagine the cause of the [2 billion](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5876976/) people suffering from chronic diseases in the US was the result of an and an alien race conducting biological terrorism against earth.
+Now consider the fact that the US spends [$766 billion](https://www.statista.com/statistics/272473/us-military-spending-from-2000-to-2012) to address foreign threats to safety.

+[3,222](https://www.start.umd.edu/pubs/START_AmericanTerrorismDeaths_FactSheet_Nov2017.pdf) Americans have died from these threats since 1995, or 119 victims per year.
+Spending on this threat comes out to $6.4 billion per victim.

+Now imagine that clinical research spending was allocated in proportion to the number of deaths from chronic disease.
+Insurance actuaries calculate the costs of insurance based up the likelihood of the threat which they're insuring against.

+If we were to apply actuarial science and value the threat of disease as much as the threat of disease, that would come out to $853,726,256,983,240,000 (~$853 quadrillion).

+CureDAO values the suffering of all equally.
+Since we plan to serve as the model for a world that does the same, we propose to mint 853,726,256,983,240,000 $dCURES tokens to be allocated by the will of the people.

+##### Downsides
+Harmony (ONE) has a maximum supply of 12.6 billion tokens.
+853 quadrillion is a lot of tokens.

+##### Upsides
+The narrative and attention to the irrational allocation of societal resources.
+Psychological benefits of receiving a large amount of tokens.

+#### Option 2: Token Supply to Simulate a Global Direct Democracy

+Dollars are essentially votes on how society allocates it's resources.
+The total global money supply is [$1.3 quadrillion](https://www.google.com/search?q=global+money+supply&rlz=1C1ONGR_enUS975US975&oq=global+money+suppl&aqs=chrome.0.0i512l3j69i57j0i512l6.3376j0j7&sourceid=chrome&ie=UTF-8).
+CureDAO is an experiment in global direct democracy.
+Thus, we propose to mint 1.3 quadrillion $dCURES tokens to be allocated by the will of the people.

+##### Downsides
+- Harmony (ONE) has a maximum supply of 12.6 billion tokens.
+85 quadrillion is a lot of tokens.
+- The value of a token relative to the USD would initially be very small.
+However, the $dCURES token will be capped at $1.3 quadrillion.
+The global money supply has no cap.

+##### Upsides
+- The ability to simulate a global direct democracy.
+- Psychological benefits of receiving a large amount of tokens.

+#### Option 3: Token Supply to Ensure One Token for Every Citizen Scientist on Earth

 The goal of CureDAO is for every human on earth to share the natural experiments that define their existence.
 The world’s population is projected to peak at 9.4 billion around 2070.
 To enable everyone to become a [Citizen Scientist](5-organization.md), upon genesis, 9.4 billion $dCURES tokens will be created as ERC20 tokens controlled by CureDAO.
 CureDAO’s token begins unable to exceed that number - it is a capped ERC20 token.
 Our core collective mission at This token supply may only increase if the world population exceeds 9.4 billion.

+##### Downsides
+- Harmony (ONE) has a maximum supply of 12.6 billion tokens.
+85 quadrillion is a lot of tokens.
+- The value of a token relative to the USD would initially be very small.
+However, the $dCURES token will be capped at $1.3 quadrillion.
+The global money supply has no cap.

+##### Upsides
+- The ability to simulate a global direct democracy.
+- Psychological benefits of receiving a large amount of tokens.

 The genesis distribution event will make 10% of CureDAO’s total token supply available to interested participants using a fair and open smart contract auction on the Ethereum blockchain.